raleel/mythras-srd/0006_Vehicles.md

 #### Enhanced Performance

-Vehicle's Speed rating is one step higher than the maximum for its size.
+The vehicle's Speed rating is one step higher than the maximum for its size.

 #### Ejector Seat